 - If the opposing player accepts the offer, the value of the game doubles—from 1 to 2, from 2 to 4, or from 4 to 8, for example.

 When a player accepts a double, he takes control of the doubling cube and is the only player who can make the next offer of a double.
 Knowing when to accept a double and when to decline is a sign of a skilled backgammon player.

 Some backgammon players use "'beavers."
 When a player is doubled, he may immediately redouble (beaver) and maintain control of the cube.
 The original doubler can accept or refuse as with a normal double, but if he declines, he forfeits the game and loses the doubled stake.
 If he accepts the redouble, the game continues at quadruple the original stake.

 Some players use "automatic doubling."
-If the first roll doubles, the value of the game becomes 2 points.
+If the first roll doubles, the value of the game becomes two points.
 The cube remains in the middle where no player has control of it.
 Thereafter, normal doubling rules apply.

 You don't need to have a cube to play with doubling rules—a pencil and paper can be used as an effective substitute.